cobuildlab/cobuildlab-web/src/pages/blog/what-is-a-crypto-startup.md

 category: Education
 ---

-<image-post src="/some-path">ANGEL</image-post>

 Trying to understand a little bit more of this new wave that has been growing all over the world since the last past years called “CRYPTO STARTUPS”; let´s go back to the basics and analyze the meaning of it “word by word”; Crypto: short word for “cryptography”.
 Generally used to cover the major features and topics of developing and using cryptography technologies: Startups: a business that is in the first stage of its set-ups.

 <br/>

-> _“A startup is a company working to solve a problem where the solution is not obvious and success is not guaranteed”_ \- Neil Blumentha
+<block-quote>“A startup is a company working to solve a problem where the solution is not obvious and success is not guaranteed"
+Neil Blumentha</block-quote>

 <title-5>Startups Beginnings</title-5>